misiektoja/lol_monitor/docs/usage.md

 A Riot API key is always 42 characters, so a shorter one means the paste was cut.
 A password you chose reports presence only, since its length is a real disclosure.

-`SIGHUP` keeps command-line credentials and nonempty environment values exported before startup.
-Change those values and restart to replace them.
+As Windows supports limited number of signals, this functionality is available only on Linux/Unix/macOS.

-Windows supports too few signals for this, so it is available on Linux, Unix and macOS only.
+<a id="coloring-log-output-with-grc"></a>
 ## Coloring Log Output with GRC

 [GRC](https://github.com/garabik/grc) can colour the log file.